-Write: A WRITE burst has been initiated with auto precharge disabled and is met.
-After tRP is met, the bank will be in the idle state.
+Write: A WRITE burst has been initiated with auto precharge disabled and has not yet

 4. The following states must not be interrupted by a command issued to the same bank.
 Issue DESELECT or NOP commands, or allowable commands to the other bank, on any clock edge occurring during these states.
-Allowable commands to the other bank are determined by its current state and this table, and according to Table 38 on page 66.
+Allowable commands to the other bank are determined by its current state and this table, and according to Table 39 (page 72).